chiemezie1/CanvasTransHub/CanvasTrans_frontend/README.md

 This project uses Tailwind CSS for styling, with custom configurations in `tailwind.config.js`.
 Additional styling is achieved through:

-- shadcn UI library for accessible and customizable UI components
+- Radix UI components for accessible UI elements
 - Framer Motion for animations
 - Custom UI components in the `components/ui/` directory

-## Testing

-[Describe the testing setup once implemented]

 ## Deployment